THE WEST HIGHLAND WAY 'CHALLENGE' RACE.

 Welcome to the West Highland Way 'CHALLENGE' Race.

 The WHW Challenge Race is a 95 mile 'Point to Point Race'.
-The race will start at Milngavie at 1 second after midnight on Saturday 27th May 2017 and finish in Fort William.
-The race is scheduled to be completed in 35 hours, although this time may be extended in adverse weather.
+The race will start at Milngavie at 1 second after midnight on Saturday 26th May 2018 and finish in Fort William.
+The race is scheduled to be completed in 35 hours, although this time may be extended in adverse weather conditions prevail.

 Those finishing the WHW route in under 30 hours will be given the additional option to carry on with an ascent and descent of Ben Nevis, weather permitting and at the race organisers discretion, increasing the race distance to 105 miles and 19,175ft of ascent.